 What are the Benefits?
 Other than the obvious benefits cited above, if you plant a native:

 What can you do to help?
 Of course, many of the Master Gardeners throughout the state of Virginia are making changes to their gardens, but everyone can make changes.
 Even simple ones go a long way.
 Find a plant you like and buy one!
 We have an Excel Worksheet with all of our ferns, trees, flowers, and bushes listed.
 There are links to view images and read more about each of them.
 If you have questions about which one(s) would be best for your site, give us a call at the Help Desk.
+Also, a recent addition to our knowledge is the Alliance of Native Seed Keepers who have a website of dozens of native seeds for sale.

 The Survey mentioned in the introduction has been completed and published.
 This is a list of nurseries to find native seeds and plants in the Roanoke Valley.
 It's purpose is to help the public find the plants they want.
 As interest in native plants grows, we hope this will aid nurseries in knowing what native plants to sell.